 7 brand building steps that doubled Peloton’s business

-In this post, I explore in detail how the brand building of Peloton drove explosive growth, using seven ‘workouts’ from our upcoming brandgym Mastering Brand Growth Program.
-I explored the digitally-driven Peloton brand in our recent webinar, that you watch on our brandgym Academy action learning platform HERE.
+In this post, I explore in detail how the brand building of Peloton drove explosive growth, using seven ‘workouts’ from our brandgym Academy Mastering Brand Growth Program.
+I also explore the digitally-driven Peloton brand in a recent webinar, that you watch HERE.

 Long term brand building